Economy of Tuvalu: GDP and other economic performance indicators

 Labor force - by occupation: people make a living mainly through exploitation of the sea, reefs, and atolls and from wages sent home by those working abroad in Australia and New Zealand and sailors working on merchant ships.

-Labour force: 3,615 (2004 est.)

-Unemployment rate: 16.3% (2004)
+Unemployment rate: The 2022 Census showed the national unemployment rate falling to 6.3 percent, down from 28.5 percent in 2017.
+Labour force participation decreased slightly from 49.3 to 43.0 percent, the employment-to-population ratio increased from 35.2 to 40.3 percent.

 Population below poverty line: 26.3% (2010 est.)